 For years Oak Creek Canyon north of Sedona was traversed over a narrow, winding dirt road.
 In 1930 the U.S. Bureau of Public Roads undertook an extensive upgrading of the highway as part of Forest Project 7.
-BPR staff engineers designed the highway and its structures and divided the construction into three intermediate sections.
+BPR staff engineers designed the highway and its drainage structures, dividing the construction into three intermediate sections.
 In December BPR awarded the first construction contract to road contractors C.G.
 Willis and Sons for an estimated \$187,000.
 Designated as Section C, this 2.89-mile segment extended from the top of Oak Creek Canyon Hill, about 13 miles south of Flagstaff, to just beyond the crossing of Pumphouse Canyon.
 In addition to the roadwork, the project entailed the erection of a substantial bridge that curved over Pumphouse Wash at the base of the hill.

-As delineated by BPR engineers in October 1930, the Pumphouse Wash Bridge consisted of five spans of steel stringers supported by steel four-legged piers on concrete pedestals.
-Angled to form a broad curve un der the curved roadway, the longest simply supported span extended 40 feet.
+As delineated by BPR engineers in October 1930, the Pumphouse Wash Bridge consisted of five spans of steel stringers supported by steel four-legged piers on concrete/stone pedestals.
+Angled to form a broad curve under the curved roadway, the longest simply supported span extended 40 feet.
 The bridge's superstructure carried a 28-foot-wide concrete deck, bounded on the sides by slotted concrete guardrails.
-It would contain over 250 cubic yards of concrete in the pedestals and deck, 37,500 pounds of reinforcing steel and some 147,000 of superstructural steel.
+It would contain over 250 cubic yards of concrete in the pedestals and deck, 37,500 pounds of reinforcing steel and some 147,000 pounds of superstructural steel.
 Late in 1930 the contract to build the bridge was awarded to Charles G. Willis & Sons of Los Angeles.
 Under the supervision of BPR Resident Engineer E.J.
 McCracken, the contractors completed this section of highway-including the Pumphouse Wash Bridge-on October 24, 1931.
 The bridge has remained in place since, undergoing a rehabilitation and replacement of the guardrails by the Arizona Department of Transportation in 1986.

 With its five steel spans carried high above a picturesque mountain streambed on steel piers, the Pumphouse Wash Bridge is beautifully sited along one of Arizona's most scenic routes, the Oak Creek Highway.
 Though technologically unadventurous, the structure is distinguished as the most handsome of the state's steel stringer vehicular bridges, with its distinctive curved roadway laid over angled spans of stringers on four-leg bents.
-Its rehabilitation has been sensitively handled, involving replacement of the original doghouse concrete guardrails with Jersey barriers with blind arcades.
+Its rehabilitation has been sensitively handled, involving replacement of the original doghouse concrete guardrails with Jersey barriers featuring blind arcades.

-TECHNOLOGICAL SIGNIFICANCE represents the work of a master possesses high artistic values represents a type, period or method of construction HISTORICAL SIGNIFICANCE associated with significant per associated with significant ev contributes to historical distri NATIONAL REGISTER CRITERIA ersons Criterion A ents or patterns Criterion B ct Criterion C NATIONAL REGISTER ELIGIBILITY AREA OF SIGNIFICANCE: Engineering individually eligible x yes no PERIOD OF SIGNIFICANCE: 1931-1964 contributes to district yes x no THEME(S): Transportation: Highways
+TECHNOLOGICAL SIGNIFICANCE represents the work of a master possesses high artistic values represents a type, period or method of construction HISTORICAL SIGNIFICANCEassociated with significant personsassociated with significant events or patternscontributes to historical district NATIONAL REGISTER CRITERIA Criterion A Criterion B x Criterion C NATIONAL REGISTER ELIGIBILITY individually eligible x yes no contributes to district yes x no area of significance: Engineeri: period of significance: 1931-1978 theme(s): Transporte ng ation: Highways